BioBoost/object-oriented-programming-using-java/10_all_about_objects/readme.md

 for (int i = 0; i < 10; i++) {
   // Calling the nextInt() method on our generator
   // By supplying extra information via arguments,
-  // the method can use external data to adjust its behaviour int nextInt = generator.nextInt(100);
+  // the method can use external data to adjust its behavior int nextInt = generator.nextInt(100);
   System.out.print(nextInt + " ");
 }